This previously published story has been updated to include the timelapse video of the dome's repair

-The home of Australian science, the Shine Dome, will sport a shiny new top and be far more energy efficient as works begin to repair the damage from January's hailstorm which severely dented the Dome’s copper roof tiles.
+The home of Australian science, the Shine Dome, will sport a shiny new top and be far more energy efficient as works begin to repair the damage from the January 2020 hailstorm which severely dented the dome’s copper roof tiles.

 Australian Academy of Science Chief Executive Anna-Maria Arabia said she is thrilled that the restoration works are underway.

 “When the Shine Dome was first built, its design was described as unconventional and futuristic.
 It created all sorts of challenges for the architects and engineers involved and the restoration is no different today,” said Ms Arabia.

 “This 21st century restoration of the Shine Dome will see innovative solutions used to bring the outside of the building back to its former glory.”

 The concrete roof of the dome is sheathed in copper—and under the copper is a layer of vermiculite which partly insulates the interior from outside temperatures.

 Rather than removing the existing copper tiles, the dome will be covered by a second layer of new copper, with a waterproof material placed between the two layers.

 The dual layer will create an innovative ventilated roof.
 Airflow between the copper sheets will provide insulation and improve the building’s energy efficiency.

 Work has begun to replace the copper over each of the 16 arches, where water drains from the roof into the moat.

 The original copper was intended to oxidise to a dark green-brown over 10 years, but the clean air of Canberra meant that it took much longer.